remix-run/react-router/website/api/Route.md

 ## children: func _Route_

 Sometimes you need to render whether the path matches the location or not.
 In these cases, you can use the function `children` prop.
-It works exactly like `render` except that (1) it gets called whether there is a match or not and (2) includes a `matched` prop to indicate if there was a match.
+It works exactly like `render` except that it gets called whether there is a match or not.

-Here's how to get an `active` classname onto a bootstrap-style list item:
+The children prop will be called with an object that contains a `match` and a `history` property. `match` will be null if there was no match.
+This will allow you to dynamically adjust your UI based on if the route matches or not.

+Here we're adding an `active` class if the route matches

 ```js
 <ul>